cberner/redb/docs/design.md

 `magic number` must be set to the ASCII letters 'redb' followed by 0x1A, 0x0A, 0xA9, 0x0D, 0x0A.
 This sequence is inspired by the PNG magic number.

-`god byte`, so named because this byte controls the state of the entire database, is a bitfield containing two flags:
+`god byte`, so named because this byte controls the state of the entire database, is a bitfield containing three flags:
-* first bit: `primary_bit` flag which indicates whether transaction slot 0 or transaction slot 1 contains the latest commit. redb relies on the fact that this is a single bit to perform atomic commits.
+* first bit: `primary_bit` flag which indicates whether transaction slot 0 or transaction slot 1 contains the latest commit.
 * second bit: `recovery_required` flag, if set then the recovery process must be run when opening the database.
-  During the recovery process, the region tracker and regional allocator states -- described below -- are reconstructed by walking the btree from all active roots.
+This can be a full repair, in which the region tracker and regional allocator states -- described below -- are reconstructed by walking the btree from all active roots, or a quick-repair, in which the state is simply loaded from the allocator state table.
+* third bit: `two_phase_commit` flag, which indicates whether the transaction in the primary slot was written using 2-phase commit.
+If so, the primary slot is guaranteed to be valid, and repair won't look at the secondary slot.
+This flag is always updated atomically along with the primary bit.

+redb relies on the fact that this is a single byte to perform atomic commits.

 `page size` is the size of a redb page in bytes